knakul853/100DaysOfSystemDesign/week1/day5.md

   - **Pros:** Simple to use, easy to set up, very fast for basic caching.
   - **Cons:** Limited features, no persistence, less flexible.

-**Interview Talking Points:**
+**Talking Points:**

-- **Cache Selection:** Explain when to use a cache and how to select between different types of caches.
-- **Cache Placement:** Discuss different cache placement options (e.g., client-side, server-side, CDN).
-- **Cache Invalidation Strategies:** Explain when and how you would invalidate or refresh cache entries.
-- **Cache Consistency:** Explain strategies for maintaining data consistency when using caching (consider eventual consistency).
-- **Tradeoffs:** Be ready to discuss the performance vs. consistency tradeoffs.
-- **When to Avoid Caching:** Explain cases where caching may not be beneficial (e.g., rarely accessed data, extremely volatile data, small datasets with high write frequency).
+- Cache Selection
+  - When to Use: Use caching to reduce latency, lower database load, and improve response times for frequently accessed data.
+  - Types:
+    - In-Memory Cache (e.g., Redis, Memcached): Fast, good for frequently changing data.
+    - Database Cache: Use for database query results.
+    - CDN (Content Delivery Network): For static content (images, videos, HTML, etc.).
+    - Local Cache: For user-specific data (browser cache, in-app cache).
+- Cache Placement
+  - Client-Side: Browser or device caches for quick access, reduces server load.
+  - Server-Side: Faster access to dynamic data, reduces database load.
+  - CDN: Placed close to users, ideal for static assets and content distribution.
+- Cache Invalidation Strategies
+  - Time-Based Expiry (TTL): Invalidate after a fixed duration.
+  - Write-Through: Update cache immediately when data changes.
+  - Write-Back: Delay writes; update cache first, then write to DB later.
+  - Manual Invalidation: Explicitly remove entries when data changes.
+  - Cache Stampede Prevention: Use random expiration to prevent simultaneous refreshes.
+- Cache Consistency
+  - Strategies:
+    - Write-Through: Ensures consistency, writes to cache and DB simultaneously.
+    - Write-Back: Updates cache first, syncs with DB later (risk of inconsistency).
+    - Eventual Consistency: Accepts slight delays in data sync.
+    - Cache-aside: Data loaded into cache on miss, ensures only updated data in cache.
+- Tradeoffs
+  - Performance vs. Consistency:
+    - High Performance: Use eventual consistency; tolerate stale data.
+    - Strong Consistency: Lower performance; ensure data accuracy with write-through or frequent invalidation.
+- When to Avoid Caching
+  - Scenarios:
+    - Rarely Accessed Data: Caching doesn't provide benefits.
+    - Highly Volatile Data: Frequent changes make caching inefficient.
+    - Small Datasets with High Write Frequency: Overhead of cache management outweighs benefits.

-**Interview Questions to Prepare For:**
+**Questions to Prepare For:**

-- "What is caching, and why is it important in system design?"
+- What is caching, and why is it important in system design?

   - Caching is a technique used to store frequently accessed data in a fast, temporary storage location (the cache) to reduce latency and improve performance.
 It's crucial in system design because it minimizes the need to repeatedly access slower data sources like databases or disks, leading to faster response times, reduced load on backend systems, and improved scalability.
 Caching helps in handling high traffic volumes and reduces costs by optimizing resource utilization.

-- "Explain the differences between write-through and write-back caching."
+- Explain the differences between write-through and write-back caching.

   - In write-through caching, every write operation updates both the cache and the backend data store simultaneously.
 This ensures high data consistency but results in higher latency for write operations.
 In contrast, write-back caching updates only the cache initially, and the backend data store is updated asynchronously later.
 This provides faster write operations but introduces a risk of data loss if the cache fails before the backend is updated, and data can be stale for a brief period.

-- "When would you choose Redis vs. Memcached?"
+- When would you choose Redis vs. Memcached?

   - Redis is a versatile in-memory data store that supports various data structures, persistence, pub/sub, and transactions.
 It's suitable for complex caching scenarios, session management, real-time analytics, and message brokering.
 Memcached, on the other hand, is a simpler in-memory key-value store ideal for basic caching needs.
 Choose Redis when you need advanced features and flexibility, and Memcached when you need a simple, fast, and easy-to-set-up caching solution.

-- "How would you handle cache invalidation?"
+- How would you handle cache invalidation?

   - Cache invalidation is crucial to ensure that the cache doesn't serve stale data.
 Common strategies include:
     - **Time-based invalidation:** Setting a time-to-live (TTL) for cache entries, after which they are automatically invalidated.
     - **Event-based invalidation:** Invalidating cache entries when the underlying data changes in the database.
 This can be done using triggers or message queues.
     - **Manual invalidation:** Explicitly removing or updating cache entries when data changes.
       The choice of strategy depends on the application's consistency requirements and performance needs.

-- "Describe a caching strategy for a specific application or service you have worked on"
+- Describe a caching strategy for a specific application or service you have worked on
   - In a previous project involving an e-commerce platform, we implemented a multi-layered caching strategy.
 We used a CDN for static assets, a Redis cache for frequently accessed product data, and a client-side cache for user-specific data.
 For product data, we used a write-through cache to ensure consistency, and we implemented event-based invalidation to update the cache when product information changed in the database.
 We also used a time-based invalidation strategy for user sessions to ensure security.
 This multi-layered approach significantly improved the application's performance and scalability.

 **Summary Table:**